felipearosemena/leaflink-interview/backend/b2b-ecommerce/README.md

 ## Deliverables

-- [ ] A link to a Git repository containing your work
+- [ ] A link to a Git repository containing your work.
+We are looking to see how organized your repo is and does it contain typical project folders and a thoughtful structure.
 - [ ]  A README file explaining which details how to run and interact with the app and the API it provides